guchengxi1994/RTV-in-Python/README.md

 ![Demo](./imgs/431.jpg)

-#### you can test MatLab codes on https://octave-online.net/ ,it is a convenient matlab online tool. but the large-image-problem  still occurs in another way: out of time. :)
+#### you can test MatLab codes on https://octave-online.net/ ,it is a convenient matlab online tool. :)

+## quick use

+> pip install -r requirements.txt
+> python rtv2.py